Azure/Azure-Orbital-Analytics-Samples/README.md

 # Getting Started

-Start by following the steps in the [deploy](/deploy/README.md) folder to setup the Azure resources required to build your pipeline.
+Start by following the [README.md](./deploy/README.md) to setup the Azure resources required to execute the pipeline.

-Import the pipeline under the `workflow` folder to your Azure Synapse Analytics instance's workspace.
-Alternatively, you can copy the files to your repository (git or Azure DevOps) and link the repository to your Azure Synapse Analytics workspace.

-Sample pipelines are provided that include the following AI Model:

-### a.
-AI model

-This solution uses the [Custom Vision Model](/src/aimodels) as a sample AI model for demonstrating end to end Azure Synapse workflow geospatial analysis.
-This sample solution uses Custom Vision model to detect pools in a given geospatial data.
+This solution uses the [Custom Vision Model](/src/aimodels) as a sample AI model to demonstrate end-to-end Azure Synapse workflow for geospatial analysis.
+In this sample solution, the AI model detects swimming pools for a given geospatial data.

-You can use any other AI model for object detection or otherwise to run against this solution with a similar [specification](/src/aimodels/custom_vision_object_detection_offline/specs/custom_vision_object_detection.json) or different specification as defined by AI model to integrate in your solution.
+You can use this solution to integrate other AI models.
+Each AI Model requires their input geospatial data to be in a specific format.
+When adapting this solution for a different AI Model, make sure the geospatial data transform steps are modified to adapt to the individual AI Model's needs.

 ## Contributing